aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

-## Objective
+## Output

-The project will provide

-- A comprehensive set of aggregated files for each IMOS mooring site parameters (excluding current velocity data) binned into one hour intervals, excluding out-of-water data and records not flagged as “good” or “probably good” in the input files.
+The code will provide aggregated files for each IMOS mooring site parameters (excluding current velocity data) binned into one hour intervals, excluding out-of-water data and records not flagged as “good” or “probably good” in the input files.
 QC flags will not be included.
-Statistics related to the averaging process will be stored as variables (standard deviation, minimum and maximum values, number of records averaged)
-- An additional version of the previous product that also includes the non quality controlled variables (qc flag 0 -- no_QC_performed) in the aggregated files.
+Statistics related to the averaging process will be stored as variables (standard deviation, minimum and maximum values, number of records binned).
+An additional version of the product will be generated with the inclusion of the non quality controlled variables (qc flag 0 -- no_QC_performed).
-- All the (Python) code used for the generation of the products openly available on GitHub.
-- Clear documentation on the code and the output file format.

 ## Input